Software is infrastructure: failures, successes, costs, and the case for formal verification: High-stake failures and their costs

 where \mintinline{C}{_share_price} refers to the price of TITAN, as provided by an oracle that is reporting it as $0$.
-Since this line of code is in the \mintinline{C}{redeem} function of the IRON smart contract, the USDC on the blockchain cannot be redeemed, and thus $272$ \millions USDC are still locked in the contract \cite{metltdowniron2023}.
+Since this line of code is in the \mintinline{C}{redeem} function of the IRON smart contract and the condition \mintinline{C}{_share_price > 0} evaluates to false due to rounding, the USDC on the blockchain {\em cannot} be redeemed, and thus \money{USDC}{272}{\million} are still locked in the contract \cite{metltdowniron2023}.

-The root cause of this fiasco is the difference between a strict comparison, i.e.~\mintinline{C}{>}, and a non-strict one,~\mintinline{C}{>=}.
-The Iron Finance debacle sent shockwaves through the decentralised finance (DeFi) sector, serves as a cautionary tale about the inherent risks and complexities of algorithmic stablecoins and the DeFi ecosystem \cite{di2024blockchain}.
-Further information on the TITAN crash can be found in this paper \cite{breakapeg2024}
+The root cause of the IRON fiasco is the difference between a strict comparison, i.e.~\mintinline{C}{>}, and a non-strict one,~\mintinline{C}{>=}.

+The Iron Finance debacle sent shock waves through the decentralised finance (DeFi) sector, and it serves as a cautionary tale about the inherent risks and complexities of algorithmic stablecoins and the DeFi ecosystem \cite{di2024blockchain}.
+Further information on the TITAN crash can be found in the paper \cite{breakapeg2024}.